jon-humphries/Study/Docker Cribs Part 1.md

 **Interactive Bash – Helps with troubleshooting**

-	docker run -it cxe bash
-	docker run -v ${PWD}:/home/run -it cxe bash
+	docker run -it cxe bash or docker run -it cxe docker run -v ${PWD}:/home/run -it cxe bash